Thursday, 30 September 2021

 However it was still far too hot and humid for me to walk, and I shouldn’t have attempted it.
 I was keen for James to do the walk so I convinced myself that I would be ok which was stupid of me.
 The walk had lots of steps both down and up, as it undulated its way around the several headlands between our start and finish points.

 I started ok but quickly overheated and felt worse and worse.
 It must have been awful for James, who was very patient and kind.
 One day this will be a funny story to tell but at the moment it just feels like another failure in my life.
+In the end I had to be rescued from the mountain by helicopter and taken to the hospital in Salerno where I was put on a drip to rehydrate me.
+James collected me later by taxi.
 I felt really sad when I got back to the hotel where I had a lovely shower to wash off all the dust.

 This holiday has been brilliant in many ways but it is also overshadowed by the illness of my friend Doreen, who is in a hospice with her family at her side.
 I realise that I will not see her again and that also makes me sad.